Shield: Prehistory

+The first prototype of the shield was believed to be created in the Late Neolithic Age.
+However the oldest surviving shields date to sometime in the Bronze Age.
 The oldest form of shield was a protection device designed to block attacks by hand weapons, such as swords, axes and maces, or ranged weapons like sling-stones and arrows.
 Shields have varied greatly in construction over time and place.
 Sometimes shields were made of metal, but wood or animal hide construction was much more common; wicker and even turtle shells have been used.
 Many surviving examples of metal shields are generally felt to be ceremonial rather than practical, for example the Yetholm-type shields of the Bronze Age, or the Iron Age Battersea shield.

 History

 Ancient

 Size and weight varied greatly.
 Lightly armored warriors relying on speed and surprise would generally carry light shields (pelte) that were either small or thin.
 Heavy troops might be equipped with robust shields that could cover most of the body.
 Many had a strap called a guige that allowed them to be slung over the user's back when not in use or on horseback.
 During the 14th–13th century BC, the Sards or Shardana, working as mercenaries for the Egyptian pharaoh Ramses II, utilized either large or small round shields against the Hittites.
 The Mycenaean Greeks used two types of shields: the "figure-of-eight" shield and a rectangular "tower" shield.
 These shields were made primarily from a wicker frame and then reinforced with leather.
 Covering the body from head to foot, the figure-of-eight and tower shield offered most of the warrior's body a good deal of protection in hand-to-hand combat.
 The Ancient Greek hoplites used a round, bowl-shaped wooden shield that was reinforced with bronze and called an aspis.
-The aspis was also the longest-lasting and most famous and influential of all of the ancient Greek shields.
-The Spartans used the aspis to create the Greek phalanx formation.
+The aspis was used by the Spartans to create the Greek phalanx formation.
 Their shields offered protection not only for themselves but for their comrades to their left.

 Examples of Germanic wooden shields circa 350 BC – 500 AD survive from weapons sacrifices in Danish bogs.

-The heavily armored Roman legionaries carried large shields (scuta) that could provide far more protection, but made swift movement a little more difficult.
-The scutum originally had an oval shape, but gradually the curved tops and sides were cut to produce the familiar rectangular shape most commonly seen in the early Imperial legions.
-Famously, the Romans used their shields to create a tortoise-like formation called a testudo in which entire groups of soldiers would be enclosed in an armoured box to provide protection against missiles.
-Many ancient shield designs featured incuts of one sort or another.
-This was done to accommodate the shaft of a spear, thus facilitating tactics requiring the soldiers to stand close together forming a wall of shields.
+The heavily armored Roman legionaries carried large shields (scuta).
+The scutum had an oval shape during the early republican era, but gradually developed into the familiar rectangular shape most commonly seen in the early Imperial legions.
+The Romans used their shields to create a tortoise-like formation called a testudo in which large groups of soldiers would be enclosed in an armoured box to provide protection against missiles and to allow for approaches under heavy fire.